Specialist Advice in Education and Culture

 As part of his work on Shostakovich and overall commitment to the arts, Lewis also wrote and produced the documentary The Unknown Shostakovich.
 Shot in Moscow, St Petersburg, Milan, Paris, Zurich and London, the documentary featured some of the leading figures and orchestras, including Valery Gergiev, Vladimir Ashkenazy, Vladimir Fedoseyev, St Petersburg Philharmonic Orchestra, Maxim Shostakovich and the distinguished poet Yevgeny Yevtushenko.
 The film opened to critical acclaim at the Barbican cinema in London and was subsequently shown on European channels, as well as receiving continuing regular viewings on the SkyArts channel.
 Lewis was also invited to show the film at the annual arts festival in Lisbon.
 Lewis has been interviewed on both BBC Radio 3 and BBC Radio 4 for his work on Shostakovich and became an Honorary Member of the Centre of Russian Music, Goldsmiths College, University of London, in 2006.
 During his time as President of the UKSS, Lewis initiated and coordinated an archive of rare Shostakovich materials, including letters and scores from Moscow and St Petersburg.
 The archive was officially opened by the composer’s son, Maxim Shostakovich, and Lewis has recently directed and overseen the donation of this archive to the Department of Music at the University of Bristol.

 Lewis is also a respected playwright.
 His 2015 play 'Like a Chemist from Canada' premiered at London's Sadlers Wells with further performances at The Royal Academy of Music (London) and the Sheldonian Theatre (Oxford).
-His next play 'And It Rained All Night' is scheduled for 2019.
-Lewis is also the author of the 'Archie's Way' children's ebooks, all proceeds of which go to autism and children's charities.
-He is a Trustee of the Autism Research Turst at Cambridge University, led by Professor Simon Baron-Cohen, and is currently writing his first novel, 'The Pentonville Experiment' based on historical research.
+His next play 'And It Rained All Night' is scheduled for future performance.
+Lewis is also the author of the 'Archie's Way' children's books, all proceeds of which go to autism and children's charities (www.archies-way.com).
+He is a Trustee of the Autism Research Trust at Cambridge University, led by Professor Simon Baron-Cohen, and recently released his first novel, 'The Pentonville Experiment' to extremely positive reviews with all proceeds to The Forward Trust (www.the-pentonville-experiment.com).
 Lewis is passionate about prison reform and education, volunteers at Pentonville Prison and recently raised over £10,000 for The Prisoners' Education Trust by running 100 miles from Ruislip to Canterbury.
+In June 2019 Lewis walked from Cambridge to London in aid of the National Brain Appeal and was joined for the final leg of the walk by former England and Arsenal Captain Tony Adams.
+Lewis initiated the St Martin's Awards to recognise the contribtion of outstanding individuals supporting people on the margins.
+Recent Awards include Terry Waite CBE and Pia Sinha, Governor of HMP Liverpool (www.stmartins-challenge.co.uk).